-Choosing the right partner for you might be tricky.
+Choosing the right partner for the right relationship might be tricky.
 But, like with all things in life, psychology has an opinion about finding true love too.
 Psychology plays a way bigger role in the day to day lives of people than you may realize.
-From choosing what you want to eat to choosing your career to even finding your significant other is backed by psychological reasoning that goes on in your head subconciously.
+From choosing what you want to eat to choosing your career to even finding your significant other is backed by psychological reasoning.
+That goes on in your head subconsciously.

 So when you think you’ve found The One (or, you’re on the prowl looking for one), these seven things are what you should consider: